PatchDenoiser: Parameter-efficient multi-scale patch learning and fusion denoiser for Low-dose CT imaging: Related Works

-Compared to traditional algorithms, deep learning–based methods have demonstrated a substantial performance improvement, particularly in capturing global structures and complex anatomical patterns.
-For example, RED-CNN \cite{b7} is a popular CNN-based denoising model that adopts a symmetric autoencoder architecture with residual shortcut connections to improve feature propagation.
-The Dynamic Residual Attention Network (DRAN), introduced by Sharif et al. \cite{b8}, incorporates dynamic convolution operations with spatial attention mechanisms to reduce excessive smoothing.
-Furthermore, Sharif et al. \cite{b9} proposed a cascaded two-stage framework that integrates residual dense blocks with a noise-aware attention module for more accurate pixel-wise noise estimation.
-In the context of ultrasound imaging, the feature-driven convolutional network (FDCCN) \cite{b10} exploits guided backpropagation and dilated convolutions to enhance despeckling performance.
-To strengthen multi-scale feature representation, Yang et al. \cite{b11} proposed a dual-network strategy consisting of a Feature Refinement Network (FRN) and a Dynamic Perception Network (DPN).
-Overall, CNN-based denoising algorithms outperform traditional methods by better preserving structural integrity; however, despite reduced smoothing compared to classical approaches, denoised images can still exhibit excessive smoothness and loss of high-frequency details.
+Compared with traditional algorithms, deep learning–based methods have demonstrated substantial performance improvements, particularly in capturing global structures and complex anatomical patterns.
+For example, RED-CNN \cite{Chen2017} is a popular CNN-based denoising model that adopts a symmetric autoencoder architecture with residual shortcut connections to improve feature propagation.
+The Dynamic Residual Attention Network (DRAN), introduced by Sharif et al. \cite{Sharif2020}, incorporates dynamic convolution operations with spatial attention mechanisms to reduce excessive smoothing.
+Furthermore, Sharif et al. \cite{Sharif2024} proposed a cascaded two-stage framework that integrates residual dense blocks with a noise-aware attention module for more accurate pixel-wise noise estimation.
+In the context of ultrasound imaging, the feature-driven convolutional network (FDCCN) \cite{Dong2021} exploits guided backpropagation and dilated convolutions to enhance despeckling performance.
+To strengthen multi-scale feature representation, Yang et al. \cite{Yang2023} proposed a dual-network strategy consisting of a Feature Refinement Network (FRN) and a Dynamic Perception Network (DPN).
+Recent advances have focused on enhancing receptive field capabilities and feature representation in CNN-based denoising architectures.
+The integration of dilated convolutions with preprocessing and post-processing techniques has enabled larger receptive fields, allowing distant pixels to contribute to feature map enrichment for more effective LDCT denoising \cite{Trung_DCNNERF_2022}.
+To overcome the limitations of fixed-size convolutional kernels, novel approaches have emerged, such as the quadratic autoencoder \cite{Fan_QAE_2020}, which replaces traditional inner products with quadratic operations to enhance individual neurons' capabilities and model efficiency.